IanEspinoso/PetProj_Local_Pipeline/README.md

 ## Stones along the way

-- A Teacher Assistant had to code the translation of SQL into Python.
+- Stablishing the connection from SQL to Python was harder than expected.
 - Issues pushing big datasets into git.
 Eventually crashed the repo for commiting and not pushing it.
 - Temperatures dataset had a minimal timeframe of a month.
 - Wildfires, on the other hand, had daily outputs, but totalled a period of just 24 years, and just in the US.